 It is still difficult to see artistic research as a discipline that generates clear results based on well-proven methods.
 On the other hand, there is a series of different articulations of knowledge development that all indicate that there is an epistemological potential to be found in artistic practice.
 This potential knowledge system, if it can be conceptualised, can be very influential.
 In this context, is can be noted that this belief in art as bearing knowledge agrees in part with Deleuze and Guattari’s reasoning in What Is Philosophy?22 Actually, one could go even further and say that it agrees in principle with Deleuze’s entire philosophical body of work to see art as a form of knowledge, or as a form of thinking, or both.

-I believe that the question of what artistic research is, or what good it does, is the wrong question.
+I believe that the question of what artistic research is, or what good it does, is not correctly formulated.
 The question we ought to be asking ourselves instead is: What will society be like if it no long actively works to develop all the forms of knowledge that influence human existence, including artistic sensibility and philosophical reasoning?
 This must be a question that is actively discussed throughout society and in artistic research as well.
-There is no doubt that we live in a distinctly scientific society, and that it in turn creates a technological society.
+There is no doubt that we live in a distinctly scientific society, and that it in turn has created a strongly technological civilization.
 Therefore, it is even more important that we have access to all types of thinking if we are to resolve the challenges that are confronting us in the world today. Åsa Stjerna’s dissertation shows that thinking through artistic practice in particular is a useful tool.

 1 CF. Halina Dunin-Woyseth et al. (2007).
 KONTEXT, KVALITET, KONTINUITET: Utvärdering av Vetenskapsrådets anslag till konstnärlig forskning och utveckling 2001–05.
 Technical report for the Swedish Research Council, p.
 10.